Welcome to Canine Nutrition & Natural HealthA group by Cat Lane, Dip. CFN, Chartered Herbalist

 Group Owner – Cat Lane

-Administrators: Cat Lane, Savannah Welna, Lisa Cerone, Katie Beth, Ellyn Grubbe, Cheryl Gorey, Nancy Weir Nash, Victoria Koay, Lindsay Hadfield, Jackie Gowland, Nancy Anderson
+Administrators: Cat Lane, Katie Beth, Ellyn Grubbe, Cheryl Gorey, Nancy Weir Nash, Lindsay Hadfield, Nancy Anderson, Achala Mirza, Catherine Gabbott.

 CNNH is a very large group of people and we want the group to be a safe and pleasant space for learning.
 We wish this group to be a source of trustworthy, information and help.

 We do not have a lot of rules, but they are critical to keeping the group friendly and focused, so please read them and follow.

 CNNH is a well established Facebook Group Community created by Catherine Lane, CH, for the purpose of providing balanced, reliable, current information on using both nutrition and herbal medicine to prevent and address common canine health issues.
 Catherine’s perspective on holistic health for dogs always has been integrative; the emphasis on the group is exploratory, evaluating the best and worst of both holistic and conventional veterinary medicine.
 As a clinical nutritionist and herbalist, Cat relies on the science in dietary formulations as well as herbal recommendations with an ever present eye to safety, efficacy and the individual.
 All of the moderators are either trained in herbalism/canine nutrition or actively involved with dogs as breeders, advocates and lifelong enthusiasts.
 CNNH is unique in this emphasis on evaluation and insight rather than rigid adherence to one point of view.
 The group is friendly and supportive and loves a good discussion – differences of opinion are welcomed, strident insistence on the authority of one’s position, not so much.